gesiscss/Jupyter4NFDI_survey_results/Readme.md

 In total, 75 people from 53 German research institutions participated in the user survey between Nov.
 28th 2024 and Jan.
 6th 2025.

+## Summary

+For a static summary of the survey results, you can click [here](https://gesiscss.github.io/Jupyter4NFDI_survey_results/Jupyter4NFDI%20Survey%20Summary.html).

 ## Detailed Results

 To check out the detailed results, you can just click on the Binder button below.
 This will open